 Cost savings.
 Efficiency.
 Agility.
 Scalability.
-These business goals are key concerns for small-to-medium companies building their technology platforms.
+These business goals are key concerns for small and medium companies building their technology platforms.
 Increasingly, business and IT leaders are moving their workloads and data to public cloud providers.
-From cost savings to supporting mobility needs, cloud computing makes it easier for SMB organizations to meet their fast-evolving computing needs in an affordable, strategic way.
+From cost savings to supporting mobility needs, cloud computing makes it easier for organizations to meet their fast-evolving computing needs in an affordable, strategic way.

 According to D!gitalist Magazine, 78% of small businesses will adopt cloud computing in some form by 2020.
 Public cloud providers leverage the Internet and make resources such as storage, servers, and computing power available to customers on demand.
 If you’re considering whether the public cloud might be the right choice for your business, here’s a closer look at five of the key benefits.

 1. Save Money with the Public Cloud